A multi-dynamic low-rank deep image prior (ML-DIP) for 3D real-time cardiovascular MRI: Discussion

 Three-dimensional real-time imaging has the potential to offer a paradigm shift for CMR imaging.
 However, due to very high acceleration rates ($R>1,\!000$), 3D real-time imaging has not been previously possible.
 In this work, we develop a scan-specific learning-based framework, called ML-DIP, that can facilitate 3D real-time imaging from a free-breathing ungated scan.
 A key innovative feature of ML-DIP is its ability to model multiple, disparate image dynamics using scalable, low-rank representations.

 Our phantom results demonstrate that ML-DIP can recover image series with high values of PSNR and SSIM.
 As evident from \tabref{psnr}, image quality degrades as the value of $T$ gets smaller, with the images from $T=358$ and $T=100$ datasets showing significant noise amplification.
 This is expected because the learning in ML-DIP is based on the entire time series and not the individual frames.
 Since each frame contributes a unique, complementary sampling pattern, smaller values of $T$ leave most indices in k-space unsampled for any one motion state.
 Nonetheless, the PSNR and SSIM values of ML-DIP stay within 0.5 dB and 0.03, respectively, of the best values until $T = 3,\!580$, which corresponds to a two-minute scan.
-Although we have performed all subsequent in vivo studies with a fixed acquisition time of five minutes, this phantom study suggests that there is margin to reduce the acquisition time to well below five minutes.
+Although we have performed all subsequent in vivo studies with a fixed acquisition time of five minutes, this phantom study suggests that there is a margin to reduce the acquisition time to well below five minutes.

 Our healthy subject study demonstrates that ML-DIP can generate high-quality images while preserving cycle-to-cycle variations in respiratory and cardiac motion.
 For images collected at rest, all three methods received a high image quality score of 4.00 or higher.
 However, images from ML-DIP were visibly sharper than those from 5D-Cine and even 2D cine, where the former suffers from blurring due to intra-bin motion and the latter from inhomogeneous blood pool intensity due to the mixing of excited and unexcited blood in the presence of ferumoxytol.
 The quality gap between ML-DIP and 5D-Cine was more pronounced during exercise.
 In this setting, ML-DIP captured cardiac, respiratory, and bulk motion due to pedaling on an ergometer in real time, whereas 5D-Cine reconstructed only a representative cardiorespiratory cycle, with unaccounted bulk motion manifesting as artifacts.
-Nonetheless, due to high blood–myocardium contrast, 5D-Cine received scores of at least three in all cases.
-In terms of LV quantification, both 5D-Cine and ML-DIP showed strong agreement with the 2D reference, including during exercise, with mean absolute differences under 8 mL for volumetric metrics and under 3\% for EF.
+Nonetheless, due to high blood–myocardium contrast, 5D-Cine received scores of at least 3.00 in all cases.